danascheider/sim_legacy_frontend/docs/contexts.md

 #### `shoppingLists`

-The array of all the user's shopping lists, with the master list first.
+The array of all the user's shopping lists, with the aggregate list first.

 #### `shoppingListLoadingState`